lgw2/lgw2.github.io/_teaching/csci127-summer-2019/lectures/lecture8.md

 ### Activity 3
 Download [carddeck.py](https://lgw2.github.io/teaching/csci127-summer-2019/lectures/activities/carddeck.py).
+* With your partner, answer the following questions:
+	1. What is `cards` in the program?
+	2. What does the `Deck` constructor do?
 * Uncomment the two commented statements at the bottom and supply the missing shuffle method.
 * Split the solution into three files: Card.py, Deck.py and carddeck.py.